Vanishing hitchhiker: The first vanishing hitchhiker legend

 The author was Joen Petri Klint, a priest in diocese of Linköping, Sweden, and diligent collector of omens.

-In February 1602 a priest and two farmers were on their way home from the Candelmass market in Västergötland.
+In February 1602, a priest and two farmers were on their way home from the Candelmass market in Västergötland.
 A maid asked to go along.
-At an inn they got off to get a bite to eat, and the maid wanted something to drink, a jug of beer (a common beverage).
-The first time the innkeeper fetched beer, the jug was filled with malt, second time acorns, and finally blood.
+At an inn, they got off to get a bite to eat, and the maid wanted something to drink, a jug of beer (a common beverage).
+The first time the innkeeper fetched beer, the jug was filled with malt, the second time was acorns, and finally blood.
 They were then horrified.
-The maid explained that this year will yield much grain; plenty of fruit on the trees; but war and pestilence.
+The maid explained that this year will yield much grain, plenty of fruit on the trees, but war and pestilence.
 Then she disappeared into thin air.

 The incident contains all the hallmarks of a "vanishing hitchhiker".
-It fits well with Beardsley's and Hankey's B and C categories (when the hitchhiker disappeared after making a prediction).
-The beer's transformations match Baughman's category E332.3.3.1(b), when the maid left behind seed, acorns and blood, and category E332.3.3.1(d) when she predicted the future (however, Klint does not mention whether the prophecy was correct), as well as category E332.3.3.1(e) because she wanted something to drink, and E332.3.3.1(g) because she was on her way home.
+It fits well with Beardsley and Hankey's second and third categories (when the hitchhiker disappeared after making a prediction).
+The beer's transformations match Baughman's category E332.3.3.1(b), when the maid left behind seed, acorns, and blood, and category E332.3.3.1(d) when she predicted the future (however, Klint does not mention whether the prophecy was correct), as well as category E332.3.3.1(e), because she wanted something to drink, and E332.3.3.1(g), because she was on her way home.

 Skeptical reception

-Paranormal researcher Michael Goss in his book The Evidence for Phantom Hitch-Hikers discovered that many reports of vanishing hitchhikers turn out be based on folklore and hearsay stories.
-Goss also examined some cases and attributed them to hallucination of the experiencer.
-According to Goss most of the stories are "fabricated, folklore creations retold in new settings."
+Paranormal researcher Michael Goss in his book The Evidence for Phantom Hitch-Hikers [sic] discovered that many reports of vanishing hitchhikers turn out be based on folklore and hearsay stories.
+Goss also examined some cases and attributed them to hallucinations of the experiencer.
+According to Goss, most of the stories are "fabricated, folklore creations retold in new settings."

-Skeptic Joe Nickell, who investigated two alleged cases, concluded that there is no reliable evidence for vanishing hitchhikers.
+Skeptic Joe Nickell, who investigated two alleged cases, concluded that no reliable evidence exists for vanishing hitchhikers.
 Historical examples have their origin in folklore tales and urban legends.
-Modern cases often involve conflicting accounts that may well be the result of exaggeration, illusion or hoaxing.
+Modern cases often involve conflicting accounts that may well be the result of exaggeration, illusion, or hoaxes.